 Listen you guys, I'm not in the business of telling people what to do, but I'm going to need you to do this: Hasselback Butternut Squash.
+This is THE holiday side dish you've been waiting for.

 It's so, so, so, so good.
 And I promise you, the whole hasselback situation isn't nearly as much of a hassle (see what I did there?!) as you think it might be.
-Follow the step-by-step instructions below and you'll have this beauty on your table without even breaking a sweat.
+Follow the step-by-step instructions below, and you'll have this beauty on your table without even breaking a sweat.

 Get started by slicing your squash in half, scooping the seeds out, and peeling the skin off with a vegetable peeler.

-Next we're par-roasting the squash.
 This will make it MUCH easier to slice all those thin slices into it than attempting to hasselback a raw squash.
 If you value your fingers, do not attempt the slicing without roasting first.

 Rub your squash halves with a bit of olive oil, season with salt and pepper, and nestle into an oven-proof baking dish.
 You'll roast the squash for about 15 minutes at this point.